 How does tokenisation work?

-Unlike the encryption, a token is unsolvable and unreversible.
+Unlike encryption, a token is unsolvable and unreversible.
 It is just a placeholder with no inherent value.
 Sensitive information is stored separately in a different location, and you can access it only by using your tokenisation solution to exchange the token for the original data.
-It allows you not only to secure the information but also to avoid storing sensitive data within your internal systems.
+It allows you to secure the information and avoid storing sensitive data within your internal systems.
 At the same time, you have to be sure that the external data vault you use is undoubtedly secure and protected.

-We’ve examined the types, advantages, and drawbacks of tokenisation previously, so take a look at this article if you want to know more.
+We’ve previously examined the types, advantages, and drawbacks of tokenisation, so take a look at this article if you want to know more.

 How does masking help to protect data?

-The latter case allows for saving the analytical value of the original data without exposing and risking it (for instance, a real name can be replaced with a random one).
-Masking can be both permanent and unretrievable (SDM, static data masking), and reversible (DDM, dynamic data masking), meaning that the authorised user can access original data.
+The latter case allows for saving the analytical value of the original data without exposing and risking it.
+For instance, a real name can be replaced with a random one.
+Masking can be permanent and unretrievable (SDM, static data masking) and reversible (DDM, dynamic data masking), meaning that the authorised user can access original data.
 In contrast, unauthorised users will see it masked.

 Masking is particularly useful for testing or quality assurance requirements, as it prevents sensitive data disclosure while preserving its analytical value.
-It also helps to display data safely (e.g. showing only the last four digits of a credit card number).
-However, it cannot be used as a single or primary method of data protection because of the high risk of a database breach.
+It also helps to display data safely, e.g. showing only the last four digits of a credit card number.
+However, it cannot be used as a single or primary data protection method because of the high risk of a database breach.

-As a payment hub, we take security extremely seriously.
+As a payment orchestration platform, we take security extremely seriously.
 We ensure safe data storage, perform rigorous security checks, screenings, and independent assessments, and comply with all industry regulations.
-We have a PCI DSS Level 1 Compliance certificate, which is the industry’s highest level of certification, as well as ISO/IEC 27001:2013 certificate for Applications, Systems, People, Technology, and Processes.
-PayCore.io also complies with PSD2, GDPR, and ISO 9001 requirements.
+We have a PCI DSS Level 1 Compliance certificate, the industry’s highest level of certification, and ISO/IEC 27001:2013 for Applications, Systems, People, Technology, and Processes.
+Corefy also complies with PSD2, GDPR, and ISO 9001 requirements.
 We understand that you entrust your data to us, and we do everything possible to keep it secure and continuously look for opportunities to improve.